-Industry where recommendation systems were first widely used.
-With millions of customers and data on their online behavior, e-commerce companies are best suited to generate accurate recommendations
+Is an industry where recommendation systems were first widely used.
+With millions of customers and data on their online behavior, e-commerce companies are best suited to generate accurate recommendations.

 Similar to e-commerce, media businesses are one of the first to jump into recommendations.
 It is difficult to see a news site without a recommendation system.

-A mass market product that is consumed digitally by millions.
-Banking for masses and SMEs are prime for recommendations.
-Knowing a customer’s detailed financial situation, along with their past preferences, coupled by data of thousands of similar users is quite powerful.
+A mass-market product that is consumed digitally by millions.
+Banking for the masses and SMEs are prime for recommendations.
+Knowing a customer’s detailed financial situation, along with their past preferences, coupled with data of thousands of similar users, is quite powerful.

 Examples from companies that use a recommendation engine

-Amazon.com uses item-to-item collaborative filtering recommendations in most pages of their website and e-mail campaigns.
-According to McKinsey, %35 of Amazon purchases are thanks to recommendations systems.
-Some example where Amazon uses recommendation systems are
+Amazon.com uses item-to-item collaborative filtering recommendations on most pages of their website and e-mail campaigns.
+According to McKinsey, 35% of Amazon purchases are thanks to recommendation systems.
+Some examples of where Amazon uses recommendation systems are

 Netflix is another data-driven company that leverages recommendation systems to boost customer satisfaction.
-Same Mckinsey study we mentioned above highlights that 75% of Netflix viewing is driven by recommendations.
-In fact, Netflix is so obsessed with providing best results for users that they held data science competitions called Netflix Prize where one with the most accurate movie recommendation algorithm wins a prize worth $1,000,000.
+The same Mckinsey study we mentioned above highlights that 75% of Netflix viewing is driven by recommendations.
+In fact, Netflix is so obsessed with providing the best results for users that they held data science competitions called Netflix Prize where one with the most accurate movie recommendation algorithm wins a prize worth $1,000,000.

-Every week, Spotify generates a new customized playlist for each subscriber called “Discover Weekly” which is a personalized list of 30 songs based on users’ unique music taste.
-Their acquisition of Echo Nest, a music intelligence and data-analytics startup, enable them to create a music recommendation engine that uses three different types of recommendation model:
+Every week, Spotify generates a new customized playlist for each subscriber called “Discover Weekly” which is a personalized list of 30 songs based on users’ unique music tastes.
+Their acquisition of Echo Nest, a music intelligence and data-analytics startup, enable them to create a music recommendation engine that uses three different types of recommendation models: